sjpb/systemd-podman-experiments/README.md

         Main PID: 1979 (conmon)
         ...

-A third should be possible:
+3. For RockyLinux 9.3 (systemd 252):

     [rocky ~]$ systemctl --user -M podman@ status apache

-But this requires systemd >= 247 and RockyLinux 8.8 provides systemd 239.
+    this requires systemd >= 247 and RockyLinux 8.9 provides systemd 239.

 In terms of Ansible control of user units, using: